-Some allergies do run in families, though it’s impossible to predict.
+Some allergies do run in families, though 2/3 are not genetic and it’s impossible to predict.
 Check in with your doctor if you have a family history of food allergies as the way you introduce potentially allergenic foods may differ from conventional advice.

 Top 8 Food Allergies

 90% of all food allergies are to one of these eight foods: